 ‘Aubergines/eggplants also contain a chemical called salicylates which is also found in aspirin and some people with a very sensitive digestion may find this causes digestive discomfort,’ says Anna

-So there’s quite a few reasons why eggplant/aubergine causes gas – but, this doesn’t mean you need to eliminate the veggies from your diet completely – there’s a few tricks that can reduce the risk of eggplant causing bloating.
+So there are quite a few reasons why eggplant/aubergine causes gas – but, this doesn’t mean you need to eliminate the veggies from your diet completely – there are a few tricks that can reduce the risk of eggplant causing bloating.

 Does Baba Ganoush Cause Gas?

 The main ingredient in the dip Baba Ganoush is eggplant/aubergine, so, if you’re sensitive to aubergine, then it’s likely that you’ll also get bloating after eating baba ganoush.

 Other dishes that commonly contain eggplant include brinjal pickle and brinjal curry (brinjal is the name for eggplant/aubergine in India)

 Caponata is usually eggplant-based, it’s also a common ingredient in ratatouille, and parmigiana – the US version, not the Aussie one – is eggplant-based.

 How to Make Eggplant Less Gassy

 Giving up eggplant isn’t the best idea as it is a healthy food.
 It’s a good source of fibre, and the colour of the skin shows that it contains antioxidants that are beneficial to health, so you might want to try the following tricks that allow you to eat eggplant and not feel bloated before you start leaving it out of your diet completely.

 As we said, one of the main reasons why eggplant causes bloating is sorbitol.
 Sorbitol is part of a group of sugars called FODMAPs that many people find can trigger digestive symptoms.